 - Adult Day Care: a non-residential facility that supports the health, nutritional, and daily living needs of adults in a professionally staffed, group setting.
 These facilities provide adults with transitional care and short-term rehabilitation following hospital discharge.

-- Caregiver Support Groups: Family caregivers support each other by practicing self-care, sharing resources and discussing challenges of caregiving for a loved one.
+- Caregiver Support Groups: Family caregivers support each other by practicing self-care, sharing resources, and discussing challenges of caregiving for a loved one.

-It’s important to find resources that can help you in your role as an unpaid caregiver.
+It’s important to find resources that can help you in your role as an unpaid family caregiver.
 Call us to learn more: (541) 678-5483.

 When providers, social workers, and others talk about “home care,” there are actually two distinct service models outlined here by Agingcare.com:

 Private organizations can be hired to come in and assist your loved one with cooking, shopping, bathing, dressing, toileting, and other activities.
 They charge by the hour, usually with a minimum time commitment.
 “Skilled providers” may be part of a Visiting Nurse Association (VNA) or other medical organization and can also provide injections, wound care, and additional medical attention.
 One of the best resources for beginning the assessment and referral process is right here at the Council On Aging of Central Oregon.

 Publicly supported nonprofit organizations manage programs for elders with limited incomes who need assistance paying for home care.
 There are strict asset requirements, though, and you should consult an attorney or accountant to learn what rules apply.
 Our information specialists here at the Council On Aging of Central Oregon can offer referrals to local resources.